ihavecoke/live-check/README.md

   checkTimes: 10,
   checkInterval: 1*500
 }).then(()=>{
-  // now you can operation the document here or implement you bussiness logic }).catch(()=>{
+  // Now you can operation the document here or implement you bussiness logic }).catch(()=>{
-  // oops the document not exist the `username` dom with class })
+  // oops the document not exist during in 10 * 1*500 millisecond over
+})

 ```